abra5umente/spotty-remote/README.md

 # Spotify Remote Control

 A simple web app to control your desktop Spotify client remotely.
-Works over Tailscale for secure access from anywhere.
+Works exclusively over Tailscale for secure access from anywhere.

 ## Features